BMW 7 Series (E32)

 The BMW E32 is the second generation of the BMW 7 Series luxury cars and was produced from 1986 until 1994.
 It replaced the E23 and was initially available with straight-six or V12 powerplants.
 In 1992, V8 engines became available.
-From its inception, the E32 was among the most technologically advanced series of cars in its day.
+From its inception, the E32 was among the most technologically advanced cars of its day.

 The E32 introduced numerous features including adaptive suspension (EDC), traction control, two available wheelbases (i and iL), and dual-zone climate control.
-The E32 750i was the first car adhering to "gentlemen's agreement" amongst the German manufacturers limiting maximum speed to 250 km/h.
+The E32 750i was the first car adhering to a gentlemen's agreement amongst the German manufacturers limiting maximum speed to 250 km/h.

-Other automotive passenger vehicles features introduced with the E32 included: projector lens headlamps (1986); double glazing windows (1991); HID (Xenon) headlamps (1991).
+Other automotive passenger vehicles features introduced with the E32 included: projector lens headlamps (1986); double glazed windows (1991); HID (Xenon) headlamps (1991).

-E32 also introduced BMW's first V8 engine since the BMW 501/502, last produced in 1962, and their first V12 engine, which was also Germany's first post-war V12 engine for a passenger vehicle.
+E32 also introduced BMW's first V8 engine since the BMW 501/502 (last produced in 1962), and their first V12 engine – which also made it the first V12-engined German car since the Maybach Zeppelin DS8 of 1939.

 In 1994, the E32 was replaced by the E38, a clear evolution of the E32.

 Development and production

 Styling was by chief stylist Ercole Spada and Hans Kerschbaum working under chief designer Claus Luthe.
 Design work began in late 1979.
 By 1983, 1:1 scale models were presented and frozen in October 1984 for production which was scheduled in June 1986.
+In a later interview with then BMW chief engineer Wolfgang Reitzle, it was revealed that a last-minute decision was taken to widen the car by 40mm in order to improve its stance, and to develop a V12 engine, which would give the new 7-series a competitive advantage over the Mercedes S-Class.
+Reitzle persuaded BMW management, despite the fact that press tooling for the bodyshell had already been manufactured, and scrapping it would cost an estimated 300 million Deutsche Mark, and would push out the car's release date by a year.

 Production of the E32 7 series started with the 735i in June 1986 and the 730i in December 1986, concluding in April 1994 with a total of 311,068 units built.